magepages/mpdocs/docs/store-locator/index.md

 ![store locatorr](https://i.imgur.com/KGGZqnt.png)

 - Customers can quickly search any store in a certain area.
-For example, when a customer searches in Washington, all stores in the selected radius in Washington will be displayed
+For example, when a customer searches in Washington, all stores in the selected radius in Washington will be displayed.

 ![store locator i](https://i.imgur.com/RyJtVWd.png)